-The best book on Lean transformation.
+The best book ever written on Lean transformation.

 Everything you need to know about a Lean transformation is explained between these covers, with helpful summaries of all the key lessons for you to apply immediately to your own business.